DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

     SET_TRACK(B, DCX)
     SET_TRACK(C, DC)

-Create EXRAIL list of TrackManager Functions for Engine Driver Automatically Assign {Handoff} buttons
+Create EXRAIL list of TrackManager Functions for Engine Driver Automatically Assign (Handoff) buttons
 -----------------------------------------------------------------------------------------------------

 In a EXRAIL Automation script we could assign a track mode to DC and wait for a Engine Driver throttle to Assign the Current Selected Active Engine Address and drive Manually through the district on the layout.